 10. Loss of motivation

-Sufferers often become passive and lose interest in things that they used to enjoy.
+Those with dementia can become passive and lose interest in things that they used to enjoy.

 Psychotherapy and counselling can give much needed dementia support by providing people with the opportunity to speak in confidence about the issues that might be troubling them.
 Talking therapies can help people come to terms with a dementia diagnosis, identify ways to live with the condition and it can also help with related symptoms of anxiety and depression.